After the monumental, unpredictable shitshow that was 2020, you would have thought predicting travel trends in 2021 was a fool’s errand?

 Travel trends we could do without

-In the dying days of 2020, travel desks, websites, blogs and podcasts are falling over themselves to give their hot take on travel trends, in a mid-pandemic, post tump and newly Brexited world.
+In the dying days of 2020, travel desks, websites, blogs and podcasts were falling over themselves to give their hot take on travel trends, in a mid-pandemic, post tump and newly Brexited world.

 Talk of ‘private jets’ and ‘topical Island takeover’ might not be exactly reading the room right now?

-Current data shows that Covid-19 cases continue to spiral in many countries, including where I live.
+Current data shows that Covid-19 continues to mutate and new varients are wreaking havoc in several countries .
 Surely ‘funeral travel’ will be top of the list at the rate we’re heading?

-Even as a travel writer, i’m finding it difficult to imagine the future of travel whilst highly contagious strain of Covid rampages across plague island Britain?
+Even as a travel writer, i’m finding it difficult to imagine the future of travel whilst going on holiday is still branded ‘illegal’ in the UK.

 2021 travel trends